See what people are saying about the Bible online

 - when was the bible written

-- what is the bible
+- is masturbation a sin according to the bible

 Average sentiment of tweets